toast-riot/hex-speak/readme.md

 # Hex Speak
 A silly idea I had.
 Converts some words you type into "leet word" hex numbers.
 Inspired by [bada55.io](http://bada55.io).

-(Color mode will instead give you valid hex colors)

 For example:
 | Word     | Hex        | Color                                     |
 |----------|------------|-------------------------------------------|